Knacktive students make campaign pitches to Engage Mobile Solutions

 Students selected for Knacktive annually work with a professional client to create practical solutions for their marketplace challenge and earn three hours of academic credit by successfully completing the course.
 The course culminates with Knacktive teams giving a formal, professional pitch to the client.

-While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, English and Modern Languages, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.
+While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, Language, Literature and Writing, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.

 Knacktive members are divided into four teams with each consisting of a project manager, public relations director, media manager, strategic planner, art director, graphic designer, copywriter and interactive/digital director.
 Students earn three hours of academic credit by successfully completing the course.

 The inaugural Knacktive class in 2011 was charged with designing a comprehensive marketing campaign for Cincinnati-based LasikPlus Vision.
 The client ultimately chose one team’s approach of marketing its vision correction procedure to individuals in protective services, and the “Eyes Save Lives” campaign was spun off nationally within three months.
 Key elements of other two teams’ proposals were implemented in campaigns targeting the college market, among others.